-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the National Fuel Replacement/Abandonment Project involving construction and operation of facilities by National Fuel Gas Supply Corporation (National Fuel) in Allegany County, New York.
-These facilities would consist of replacement of about 5.44 miles of 10-inch-diameter steel pipeline (Line PY-10) and abandonment of 27.35 miles of Line PY-10.
-This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Amendment to West Side Expansion and Modernization Project (Project).
+The EA will discuss facilities that would be operated by National Fuel Gas Supply Corporation (National Fuel) located in Mercer County, Pennsylvania.
+The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 Summary of the Proposed Project

 National Fuel is requesting the Certificate for the West Side Expansion Modernization (WSEM) Project issued on March 2, 2015, in Docket No. CP14-70-000 be amended.
 As part of the West Side Expansion Modernization (WSEM) Project, National Fuel received authorization to designate 1,775 horse power (HP) of compression out of 7,100 HP at the Mercer Compressor Station (CS) as spare compression to ensure National Fuel's ability to meet system pressure requirements and to perform routine and other maintenance when the system is operating at a high load factor.
 In its Certificate Order, the Commission conditioned the authorization of the “spare” compression stating that “National Fuel cannot, without grant of additional certificate authorization, use any of the spare compression to satisfy intermittent demand for interruptible or secondary firm service or requests for short-term firm service during scheduled maintenance intervals.”